Orange left arrow graphic.Orange right arrow graphic.

 The Nile has been a repository of stories for millennia.

-There is an optional 3-night extension to the great city of Alexandria and the battlefield of El Alamein after the tour.
-Alexandria, founded by Alexander the Great, was the seat of Queen Cleopatra, the site of the Pharos Lighthouse and the Great Library of Alexandria, known as the ultimate archive of ancient knowledge.
+There is an optional 3-night extension to the city of Alexandria and the battlefield of El Alamein after the tour.
+Alexandria, founded by Alexander the Great, was the seat of Queen Cleopatra, the site of the Pharos Lighthouse and the Great Library of Alexandria, known as the ultimate archive of classical knowledge.

 Price (sharing a room)